Ketoprofen: Brand names

 Brand names in Albania are Oki and Fastum Gel.
 The names in Australia include Orudis and Oruvail.
 It is available in Estonia as Keto, Ketonal, and Fastum Gel; in Finland as Ketorin, Keto, Ketomex, and Orudis; in France as Profénid, Bi-Profénid, Toprec, and Ketum.
 It can be bought in Indonesia as Kaltrofen; in Ireland as Fastum Gel.
-In Italy it is sold as Ketodol, Fastum Gel, Lasonil, Orudis and Oki; in Greece as Okitask.
+In Italy it is sold as Ketodol, Fastum Gel, Lasonil, Orudis, Oki and Okitask; in Greece as Okitask.
 It is available in Japan in a transdermal patch, Mohrus Tape, made by Hisamitsu Pharmaceutical.
 In Mexico it is sold as Arthril; in Norway as Zon and Orudis.
 In Poland as Ketonal, Ketonal active, and Ketolek.
 In Romania as Ketonal and Fastum Gel; in Russia as ОКИ (OKI), Fastum Gel and Ketonal.
 In Serbia, Slovenia and Croatia as Knavon and Ketonal.
 In Spain as Actron and Fastum Gel.
 It is available in the UK as Ketoflam and Oruvail.
 Lastly, it is sold in Venezuela as Ketoprofeno as an injectable solution of 100 mg and 150 mg capsules.

 In some countries, the optically pure (S)-enantiomer (dexketoprofen) is available; its trometamol salt is said to be particularly rapidly reabsorbed from the gastrointestinal tract, having a rapid onset of effects.